1948 Arab–Israeli War: Arab states

 Jordan's Arab Legion was considered the most effective Arab force.
 Armed, trained and commanded by British officers, this 8,000–12,000 strong force was organised in four infantry/mechanised regiments supported by some forty artillery pieces and seventy-five armoured cars.
 Until January 1948, it was reinforced by the 3,000-strong Transjordan Frontier Force.
 As many as 48 British officers served in the Arab Legion.
-Glubb Pasha, the commander of the Legion, organised his forces into four brigades as follows:
+The commander of the Arab Legion was a British officer, John Bagot Glubb, also known as "Glubb Pasha".
+The Legion was organized into four brigades as follows: